globus/globus-compute/docs/endpoints/endpoint_examples.rst

    :language: yaml

 The |GlobusMPIEngine|_ adds support for running MPI applications.
-The following snippet shows an example configure for Expanse that uses the ``SlurmProvider`` to provision batch jobs each with 4 nodes, which can be dynamically partitioned to launch MPI functions with ``srun``.
+The following snippet shows an example configuration for Expanse that uses the ``SlurmProvider`` to provision batch jobs each with 4 nodes, which can be dynamically partitioned to launch MPI functions with ``srun``.